HongtengXu/Generalized-Equalization-Model/README.md

 This project contains a demo of generalized equalization model for image enhancement.

 ## Requirements and installation
-[CVX](http://cvxr.com/cvx/) toolbox is required to run all functions.
+The [CVX](http://cvxr.com/cvx/) toolbox is required to run all functions.

-- Download CVX toolbox in the folder named "cvx" and add the folder into the path of your matlab.
+- Download the [CVX](http://cvxr.com/cvx/) toolbox in the folder named "cvx" and add the folder into the path of your matlab.
 - Run the "Demo_GEM.m" file to get enhanced images.

 ## References and citation